 Submitting Your Form I-9

 To comply with U.S. law, Stanford must verify eligibility for employment for all new employees by collecting Form I-9.
 New employees must complete Section 1 of this form no later than close of business on their first day of work.
 After completing Section 1, employees must show original documents establishing their eligibility to work to their department administrator.
 Refer to the Form I-9 for a list of acceptable documents, Frequently Asked Questions on the Form I-9, and How To: Verify Employment Eligibility (I-9).

 Requesting a SUNet ID

 A SUNet ID is a unique three to eight character account name that identifies members of the Stanford community.
 All employees are eligible to register for a free SUNet ID.
 Your SUNet ID will give you access to Stanford systems, including the Stanford Axess web site that you will use to view and change your employee information.
 To request a SUNet ID, visit the Stanford University SUNet ID web site.

-It is strongly recommended that employees set up two-step authentication for their SUNet ID to further secure personal information.
+It is required that employees set up two-step authentication for their SUNet ID to further secure personal information.
 Two-step authentication builds on your SUNet ID login and password, adding the requirement that a unique authentication code be generated and entered.
 Visit Accounts to learn more or to set your two-step preferences.

 Enrolling in Direct Deposit